xd009642/m_tree/README.md

 # m_tree

+## This project has been abandoned but does have working code.
+If anyone is interested in it continuing raise an issue and I'll see what I can sort out!

 ## Synopsis

 Implementation of an metric-tree data structure.
 M-trees are a structure designed to group together objects in a generic metric space given a distance function that satisifies some constraints.
 They are designed to allow for fast range queries and nearest neighbour queries for objects such as images with a high number of features making R-trees or other alternatives infeasible.